 Course work created by UMBC and taught by TU is focused on incorporating the arts with non-arts disciplines and evaluating student progress through the creation of electronic portfolios.

 Course work through Johns Hopkins University focuses on how themes in the neurological and cognitive sciences intersect with research-based instruction and meaningful integration of the arts.

-Teaching experience is preferred, but not required.
+Teaching experience is required.

 Applicants must submit a graduate application to University Admissions.

 For information on all matters related to admissions, fees, or registration, please contact University Admissions, 410-704-2113.

 The Arts Integration Post-baccalaureate Certificate comprises six courses of 3 units each, totaling 18 graduate units.
 The recommended course matrix includes a required core of 12 units and two electives equaling an additional 6 units.
 A minimum of 9 units must be awarded through Towson University’s Arts Integration Institute.